aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 can be followed by one or more spaces that must be ignored.
 This also applies to trailing white spaces: they must be ignored.

-The field value is composed of one or more lines of plain US-ASCII printable text.
+The field value is composed of one or more lines of plain printable text.

 When a field value is a long string, additional continuation lines must start with at least one space.
 In this case, the first space of an additional continuation